Skip to main content

 Enforce required fields (Forms)

-Ensures operatives input mandatory fire safety data (e.g., fire extinguisher type or inspection date) before submission.
+Ensures operatives input mandatory data (e.g., material type or installation date) before submission.

 Excel Reports

-Downloadable reports summarising fire safety tasks, inspections, or equipment data in spreadsheet format for compliance reviews.
+Downloadable reports summarising tasks, inspections, or material data in spreadsheet format for project reviews.

 F